XRPLF/xrpl-dev-portal/content/concept-stand-alone-mode.md

 ### 1. Start `rippled` normally. ###

 To load an existing ledger, you must first retrieve that ledger from the network.
-Start `rippled` in networked mode as normal:
+Start `rippled` in online mode as normal:

 ```
 rippled --conf=/path/to/rippled.cfg